HackerN64/HackerSM64/README.md

 # ![](https://i.imgur.com/CeOukzk.gif) HackerSM64 ![](https://i.imgur.com/s0LUbTo.gif)

-HackerSM64 is a commonly used base repository for Super Mario 64 rom hacking projects.
-It includes many useful features for rom hackers, improvements that are commonly applied in rom hacks, software optimizations, and bug fixes for some gameplay annoyances.
+HackerSM64 is a commonly used base repository for Super Mario 64 ROM hacking projects.
+It includes many useful features for ROM hackers, improvements that are commonly applied in ROM hacks, software optimizations, and bug fixes for some gameplay annoyances.

 # Setup Guide